'Love Actually' cast members reveal best (and worst!) parts of reunion

 "It's casting!"
 Chiwetel Ejiofor, who sat alongside his co-stars, said.

 "Yes!"
-Kiera Knightley agreed.
+Keira Knightley agreed.
 "It was all down to us, wasn't it?"

 There's truth to that, even if the stars were joking around.